 Arts for All Nevada conducted an extensive program in Elko at the Juvenile Detention Center.

-VA Sierra Nevada Health Care System/ David J. Drakulich Art Foundation This program provided veterans who receive care at the VA Sierra Nevada Health Care System in Reno quality arts experiences through artist-in-residence programs.
+With the VA Sierra Nevada Health Care System/ David J. Drakulich Art Foundation, Arts for All Nevada provided veterans who receive care at the VA Sierra Nevada Health Care System in Reno quality arts experiences through artist-in-residence programs.
 Workshops at the hospital are currently funded by the David J. Drakulich Art Foundation.
 This rehabilitative program for veterans builds communication skills, independence, and self-esteem.
 Due to Arts for All Nevada’s successful program at the hospital, VA administrators saw the value of the arts for their patients and decided to bring an arts program in-house!